 - Protect, o God, the Council of the land

 - So that its work may be sanctified

 - fatherland and citizenry.

-Train truck after train truck leaves the station.
+Train truck after train truck left the station.
 The hearts of the burgers warmed!
 Their spirits, upright!
 Proud!
 Strong!